Blog Posts in April 2009

 After I wrote the OSPF router ID selection trivia post, I wanted to figure out all the details of the OSPF router ID selection algorithm.
 As I’ve expected, the common wisdoms are mostly correct, but they fail to cover the interesting border cases.

-Here’s the complete algorithm (as seen from the outside):
+Here’s the complete algorithm (as observed on Cisco IOS in 2009):

 Link-state algorithms select the best routes through a two-step process: